Flowering Bougainvillea

 Bougainvillea flowering plant

 Avoid planting them in water-logged areas.
-Make sure they have plenty of sunshine and thin out 2-3 times per season.
+Make sure they have plenty of sunshine and thin them out 2-3 times per season.

 Use the Bougainvillea in and around Arbors and trellis for a pronounced effect.
 Don’t forget to trim after stems and flowers start to fade.